tqre/archlinux-docker-vnc/host_template/README.md

 ## Work in progress!

-- password for $USERNAME needs to be set before using sudo
+- password for $USERNAME needs to be set before creating the user
+  - sudo needs this
 - /etc/machine-id has to be resetted when cloning
+- sed line /etc/bash.bashrc not working

 Procedure: